michieltjampens/dcafs/docs/Basics.md

 Given that the earlier created rtval belongs to the group dice, this is the one that will be used.

 Do note that the columntype of timestamp is TEXT.
-This is because sqlite doesn't have an equivalent and TEXT is the recommended columntype for datetime.
+This is because sqlite doesn't have a datetime equivalent and TEXT is the recommended columntype alternative.

 And `st` (for status) also got updated:
 > ...